rabbitmq/rabbitmq-website/blog/2023-03-02-quorum-queues-migration/index.md

 7. Policies that apply federation rules to exchanges need to be removed for the period of the migration, to avoid duplicate messages.
-8. Add `x-queue-type` declarations back for all quorum queues where necessary, or set the default queue type node-wide using `default_queue_type`, a `rabbitmq.conf` setting that is available [in RabbitMQ `3.13.3`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.13.3) and later versions

 Now the modified schema can be loaded into the new virtual host from